c4tom/DreamDevBox/docs/advanced/customize-webserver-globally.rst

 .. seealso:: :ref:`nginx_conf`

-Devilbox specific settings
+DreamDevBox specific settings
 ==========================

-There are certain other settings that are directly managed by the Devilbox's ``.env`` file in order to make other containers aware of those settings.
+There are certain other settings that are directly managed by the DreamDevBox's ``.env`` file in order to make other containers aware of those settings.

 .. important:: Try to avoid to overwrite the ``.env`` settings via web server configuration files.